 This lipid is naturally found in your skin's sebum.
-Previously it was harvested from shark liver, making it a very controversial skin care ingredient (for good reason), but recent developments in the last several years have made so that squalane is better able to be derived from plants.
-And research shows some advantages for the skin as an emollient and antioxidant and for hydration.
+Previously it was harvested from shark liver, making it a very controversial skin care ingredient (for good reason), but recent developments in the last several years have made so that the molecules are better able to be derived from plants, such as olives.
+(Fun fact: the difference between the two comes down to if it's hydrogenated or not, and has nothing to do with the sourcing.
+A common misconception!)
+And research shows some advantages for the skin as an emollient, antioxidant, and for hydration3.

-Turegano adds that colloidal oatmeal extract can both also form a protective seal on the skin.
-It's a natural skin care classic for those with sensitive skin: Research has shown time and again that the extract can soothe inflamed skin through its anti-inflammatory properties.
+Turegano adds that oatmeal extract can both also form a protective seal on the skin.
+It's a natural skin care classic for those with sensitive skin: Research has shown time and again that the extract can soothe inflamed skin through its anti-inflammatory properties6.
 The many clinical properties of colloidal oatmeal derive from its chemical polymorphism.
-The high concentration is responsible for the protective and water-holding functions of oat and contributes to its antioxidative properties.
-Additional research shows colloidal oatmeal aided genes related to skin barrier and resulted in recovery of barrier damage in an in vitro model of atopic dermatitis.
+The high concentration is responsible for the protective and water-holding functions of oat7 and contributes to its antioxidative properties.
+Additional research shows colloidal oatmeal aided genes related to skin barrier and resulted in recovery of barrier damage8 in an in vitro model of atopic dermatitis.

 Manuka honey is renowned for its repairing benefits.
-Clinical studies have shown it to be a very effective technique in healing wounds, burns, and other topical damage because it inhibits the growth of harmful bacteria.
-And given the abundance of antioxidants found in Manuka honey, it is highly anti-inflammatory and has been shown to work against dermatitis, acne, and eczema, all conditions that tend to arise from a damaged skin barrier.
+Clinical studies have shown it to be a very effective technique in healing wounds, burns, and other topical damage because it inhibits the growth9 of harmful bacteria.
+And given the abundance of antioxidants found in Manuka honey, it is highly anti-inflammatory10 and has been shown to work against dermatitis, acne, and eczema11, all conditions that tend to arise from a damaged skin barrier.